 To assure that your membership is processed before any list, membership materials must be received by U.S. Ski & Snowboard at least seven days prior to any closing date.
 Registrations are not considered received until they are complete.
+Be sure to allow time to complete background screening, SafeSport education, and avalanche education.
 U.S. Ski & Snowboard is not responsible for late, lost or misdirected mail.
 It is the athlete's responsibility to ensure that his or her U.S. Ski & Snowboard and/or FIS membership/registration is received; contact member service to check the status of your application 435.647.2666 or membership@usskiandsnowboard.org.

-Athletes with a valid competitor membership may register for FIS at any time during the season.
+U19 and older athletes with a valid competitor membership may register for FIS at any time during the season.
 Athletes will appear on the next FIS list after their registration is processed.